- What’s the problem with public opinion and mass media?

 Mass media is the primary shaper of public opinion.
 Media sets the current of the opinion's river.

-While the main goal of the mass media is to inform on topics relevant to the target audience segments, there is also a certain degree of interpretation of facts based on values of the outlet and its target audience.
+The main goal of the mass media is to inform on topics relevant to the target audience segments.
+Still, there is also a certain degree of interpretation of facts based on the values of the outlet and its target audience.

 A simple example would be the topic of “smoking.”
 The general public opinion is that smoking is bad for health.
 A constant stream of articles reinforces the idea that smoking is terrible with facts and figures that seem convincing to the target audience.
 As a result, a particular segment of the public is convinced that smoking is bad for health, which is then commented by the mass media.

-It is a ping pong loop - mass media and public bounce off each other and as a result, reinforce each other’s stance on the subject.
+It is a ping pong loop - mass media and free bounce off each other and as a result, reinforce each other’s stance on the subject.

 The key thing to understand is that the goal of the fact interpretation is the public good first and foremost.
 The problem is that the interpretation of facts often serves other kinds of interest, namely, the government.
 That’s where fact distortion and downright fake news occur.